TZstatsADS/spring-2022-project2-group-4/README.md

 ![screenshot](doc/figs/Restuarants.PNG)

 In this second project of GR5243 Applied Data Science, we develop an Outing Avenues in NYC in times of Covid-19* shiny app.
 This app combines different data sources to provide a ones stop solution for all outing avenues.
 It also integrates health with all outing avenues to keep the users updated with Covid-19 or other outbreaks in different areas.
 From dog parks to athletic facilities, from events to restaurants, the app is for all purposes.
-See [Project 2 Description](doc/project2_desc.md) for more details.

 The **objective** of this app are:

 - let people explore and enjoy all outing avenues by keeping in mind the recent outbreak